worldarena/WorldArena/video_quality/README.md

   │

 ```
+Videos in subfolders 2 and 3 can be created by modifying the original prompt to guide two different actions; you can call an LLM or write manually.

-Use these two instructions to generate two new action videos.
+Use these two prompts to generate two new action videos.
 If the action-guided video lacks a modifiable prompt, consider using other actions from the same task to achieve different actions.

 Name the three directories `modelname_sort` `modelname_1_sort` `modelname_2_sort`: